 Thomas A. Osborn was the sixth governor of Kansas from 1873 to 1877.

 In November 1857, he came to Lawrence, Kansas, where he found employment with the Herald of Freedom as a typesetter, assistant foreman, and temporary editor.
 He remained with the paper until March 1858, when he began the practice of law at Elwood, Doniphan County.
-Although but a few months past his majority, he was an ardent Free-State man, and soon after locating at Elwood he became an active factor in shaping the political destinies of Doniphan County.
+Although a few months past his majority, he was an ardent Free-State man, and soon after locating at Elwood, he became an active factor in shaping the political destinies of Doniphan County.
 On December 6, 1859, he was elected state senator from the county to the first state legislature, which met in March 1861.
-At the second session of this legislature, in 1861, Mr. Osborn was elected president of the senate over John J. Ingalls, and while holding this position he presided over the impeachment trials of the governor, secretary of state, and auditor.
+At the second session of this legislature, in 1861, Mr. Osborn was elected president of the senate over John J. Ingalls.
+While holding this position, he presided over the impeachment trials of the governor, secretary of state, and auditor.

-In November 1862, he was elected Lieutenant-Governor on the Republican ticket, and in April 1864, he was appointed by President Abraham Lincoln U.S. Marshal for the District of Kansas.
+In November 1862, he was elected Lieutenant-Governor on the Republican ticket, and in April 1864, President Abraham Lincoln appointed him U.S. Marshal for the District of Kansas.
 He then moved to Leavenworth, Kansas.

-When the difference of opinion arose between President Andrew Johnson and Congress in 1867 Osborn advocated the Congressional policy of Reconstruction and was removed from the marshalship, but his removal added to his popularity.
-In 1868 he was a member of the Republican State Central Committee; was elected governor in 1872, and was re-elected in 1874 for the term ending in January 1877.
+When a difference of opinion arose between President Andrew Johnson and Congress in 1867, Osborn advocated the Congressional policy of Reconstruction and was removed from the marshalship, but his removal added to his popularity.
+In 1868, he was a member of the Republican State Central Committee; he was elected governor in 1872 and re-elected in 1874 for the term ending in January 1877.

-On May 31, 1877, he was commissioned by President Hayes Envoy as Extraordinary and Minister Plenipotentiary to Chili, and in June he started for Santiago.
-In 1881 he was promoted to the Brazilian Mission, but before leaving Chili he received the public thanks of the government for his work in settling the question of boundary between that country and the Argentine Republic.
+On May 31, 1877, President Hayes’s Envoy commissioned him as Extraordinary and Minister Plenipotentiary to Chile, and in June, he started for Santiago.
+In 1881, he was promoted to the Brazilian Mission, but before leaving Chile, the government publicly thanked him for his work in settling the question of the boundary between that country and the Argentine Republic.

 Upon his return home from South America, Osborn became interested in various business enterprises including banking, railroad construction, and real estate.
 As early as May 1866, he had been one of the North Kansas Railroad Company and was a director of the Atchison, Topeka & Santa Fe Railroad from the time the company was organized until his death.